This guide explains the differences between Google Drive Activity API v1 and v2, and how to change your v1 application to support the v2 API.

 user.knownUser is populated when the actor is a known user.
 If

-your application needs detailed information about users, it can query this from
+your application needs detailed information about users, it can query it from

 the People API by passing the